sverx/SMSTestSuite/README.md

 * press 1/START to test volume clipping.
 If the sound volume appears to do not change it means it's clipping, which is very common on a SEGA Master System, uncommon on a SEGA MegaDrive/Genesis.
 * press 2 to exit

+If an FM unit is attached, or an FM chip is present inside the console, then the Audio Test Menu will appear.
+The PSG chip audio test is described above, the FM chip audio test instead will play a short looping tune using the FM chip.
+Finally, the combined audio test will play a tune on both the audio chips at the same time, which is possibile only on some systems.

 ### Pad Tests

 You can test your SEGA Master System and SEGA MegaDrive/Genesis (*port A only*) pads, your console PAUSE and RESET keys, and your console ports too.
 If no key is pressed/held/released in approx 3 seconds, the test will end.